Eight Immortals Restaurant murders: Huang Zhiheng

-Huang Zhiheng (黄志恒 (黃志恆), sometimes spelled Huang Chih-heng) was born in Mainland China as Chen Ziliang (陈梓梁 (陳梓梁)) before emigrating to Hong Kong, then under British rule, in the 1970s.
+Huang Zhiheng (黄志恒 (黃志恆), sometimes spelled Huang Chih-heng) was born in Mainland China as Chen Ziliang (陈梓梁 (陳梓梁)) before emigrating to British Hong Kong, in the 1970s.
 In 1973, Huang murdered a man over a debt at his victim's home in Quarry Bay.
 He fled to Guangzhou, where he cut off the tip of his left index finger and burned his fingerprints in an attempt to avoid being linked to the murder.
-After living in Guangzhou for several years, Huang married the daughter of his landlord, named Ms. Li.
-The woman's family disapproved of the marriage, so the couple eloped to Macau.
+After living in Guangzhou for several years, Huang married a woman surnamed Li, who was the daughter of his landlord.
+Li's family disapproved of the marriage, so the couple eloped to Macau.
 Huang subsequently became involved in Macau's gambling scene, becoming acquainted with the Zhengs in the process.
 Huang was aged around 50 at the time of this encounter.

 During one evening of gambling in 1984, Huang and Zheng became involved in a series of high stakes bets against each other.
 In the end, Huang won 180,000 patacas (or US$20,000) from Zheng and his wife.
 The Zhengs were unable to pay the debt, so a verbal agreement was made that the Zheng family would cede their restaurant's mortgage to Huang if the debt was not repaid within one year.
 Huang agreed.
 The family remained indebted after this year.
 Huang would later claim that not only had the family failed to repay him but continued to lose money in further bets, allegedly owing a total of 600,000 patacas (or US$75,047).